-- consolidate data from multiple sources
+- Consolidate data from multiple sources.

-- track customer behavior across different channels
+- Track customer behavior across different channels

-- store data for a long period of time
+- Store data for an extended period

-- access data in real time
+- Access data in real-time

 Cloud Data Warehouse Automation

-Automation can help organizations to significantly speed up the deployment of their data warehouse and improve the reliability and efficiency of their data warehouse operations.
+Automation can help organizations significantly speed up the deployment of their data warehouse and improve the reliability and efficiency of their data warehouse operations.

-Cloud-native data warehouse automation can enhance your capabilities and improve the efficiency and reliability of data warehouse operations.
+Cloud-native data warehouse automation solutions can enhance your capabilities and improve the efficiency and reliability of data warehouse operations.
 They can also ensure proper utilization of data warehouse resources.
-Automation can also help to improve the quality of data warehouse output, and can make it easier to manage and monitor data warehouse operations.
+Automation can also help to improve the quality of data warehouse output and can make it easier to manage and monitor data warehouse operations.